MonishKrishna2009/Apatite-Bot/docs/Lfp-Lft System.md

-    D --> E[Bot checks if the request is active ie: not archived/expired] E -- Yes --> F[Bot checks if the request is already approved and posted in public channel] F -- Approved --> G[Bot deletes public channel message and deletes the database entry] F -- Pending --> H[Bot removes the review message from the review channel and deletes the databse entry] E -- No --> I[Bot notifies the user that the request cannot be cancelled] B -- Resend Request --> J[Bot checks if the request is active ie: not archived/expired] J -- Active --> K[Bot declines the resend request as request is already active]
+    D --> E[Bot checks if the request is active ie: not archived/expired] E -- Yes --> F[Bot checks if the request is already approved and posted in public channel] F -- Approved --> G[Bot deletes public channel message and deletes the database entry] F -- Pending --> H[Bot removes the review message from the review channel and deletes the database entry] E -- No --> I[Bot notifies the user that the request cannot be cancelled] B -- Resend Request --> J[Bot checks if the request is active ie: not archived/expired] J -- Active --> K[Bot declines the resend request as request is already active]